TheFinestArtist-Archives/JAVA-Android-Learning/API Design/Version #2/README.md

 For Android we use subscribing system.

 Need more research on Observer and take the strong point from each OS system

+Observer in Android is so powerful, it is very hard to implements it perfectly